younesbram/llama3-chatwithdata-python/README.md

 ## Features

+- **NEW!
+Chat with your data!**: Users can upload their data in a .json file either generated from gpt-crawler or attach PDF files / text files before chatting and click Ingest Data! <a href="https://www.builder.io/blog/custom-gpt">
 - **Model Selection**: Users can select between `mixtral-8x7b-32768`, `llama2-70b-4096`, `Gemma-7b-it`, `llama2-70b-4096`, `llama3-70b-8192`, and `lama3-8b-8192` models to tailor the conversation according to each model's capabilities.
 - **Chat History**: The app maintains a session-based chat history, allowing for a continuous conversation flow during the app session.
 - **Dynamic Response Generation**: Utilizes a generator function to stream responses from the Groq API, providing a seamless chat experience.